 This document includes the following sections:

-Asset Valuation, Current Methods and Tools, Financial Plan, Introduction, Inventory and Condition, Investment Strategies, Lifecycle Management, Objectives and Measures, Performance Assessment, Process Improvements, Risk Management.
+Asset Valuation, Current Methods and Tools, Financial Plan, Introduction, Inventory and Condition, Investment Strategies, Lifecycle Management, Objectives and Measures, Performance Assessment, Process Improvements, Regulatory and Legislative Requirements, Risk Management.

 This document meets the following additional criteria:

 • Asset valuation included • Defines linkages to other planning & programming documents • Future cost/performance projections are based on management system analysis (e.g. HERS, dTIMS) • Includes a review of agency roles and responsibilities for TAM • Includes cost projections for meeting performance or LOS targets • Includes estimates of future maintenance costs • Includes estimates of future rehabilitation, replacement, reconstruction, and/or renewal costs • Includes formal risk assessment results such as a risk register • Includes future projected asset condition • Includes strategies for multiple funding scenarios • Includes substantive list of process, data, and/or systems improvement actions • Performance/LOS targets are linked to agency goals/objectives • Risk assessment results incorporated into investment strategies.